 For now, however, continued caution is advised with respect to tip policies.
-The announcement does not immediately change existing law, but merely sets the table for future action.
-Hospitality employers in the 10th Circuit (having jurisdiction over the states of Colorado, Kansas, Oklahoma, Utah, Wyoming and New Mexico), the 4th Circuit (Maryland, Virginia, West Virginia, North Carolina and South Carolina), and the 11th Circuit (Alabama, Florida and Georgia) that do not use the tip credit may continue to decide how tips are distributed, but must carefully consider the application of any state and local laws.
+Today's announcement does not immediately change existing law, but merely sets the table for future action.
+Hospitality employers in the 10th Circuit (having jurisdiction over the states of Colorado, Kansas, Oklahoma, Utah, Wyoming, and New Mexico), the 4th Circuit (Maryland, Virginia, West Virginia, North Carolina, and South Carolina), and the 11th Circuit (Alabama, Florida, and Georgia) that do not use the tip credit may continue to decide how tips are distributed, but must carefully consider the application of any state and local laws.

 For example, Colorado law currently sets the minimum wage at \$9.30 per hour and employers in Colorado still must comply with that law.
-State law also provides that in order for an employer to obtoriado sute mase compty vitar mae tavi.
-State tavi also provides maem order for an employer to assert a claim to, right of ownership in, or control over tips, it must post a printed card of a certain size containing certain language in letters one-half inch high in a conspicuous location at the place of business.
-Employers who do business over the phone or by email may need to take additional steps to bring this message to patrons' attention before they leave a tip.
+State law also provides that in order for an employer to assert a claim to, right of ownership in, or control over tips, it must post a printed card of a certain size containing certain language in letters one-half inch high in a conspicuous location at the place of business.
+Employers who do business over the phone or by email may need to take additional steps to bring this message to patrons attention before they leave a tip.

 Employers in states outside of the jurisdiction of the 4th, 10th and 11th Circuits should abide by the regulation until it is rescinded, especially those in the 9th Circuit.
+Fisher Phillips will continue to monitor the situation and will post updates as developments warrant.
+If you have questions about this announcement or how it may affect your business, please contact your Fisher Phillips attorney or any member of our Hospitality Practice Group.